TruePeople/TruePeople.SharePreview/Readme.md

 # Changelog

+## v1.0.3
+- Hide the message that was implemented in Umbraco 8.10.0
+- Code optimization
+- Bug fix regarding infinite editing

 ## v1.0.2
 - #4 Change target framework to 4.7.2
 - #5 Remove the previewbadge from the output html